romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-In GitHub Actions, how can you effectively debug a failing job within a workflow?
+Q: In GitHub Actions, how can you effectively debug a failing job within a workflow?
 <details><summary>Show the answer</summary><p>

 - **Insert echo commands in the workflow file to print out variable values and command outputs at various stages**